-The Semi participation safaris have a local payment.
-World In One Country, Kruger Walking SAfari and the Northern and Southern Explorers have a local payment that needs to be paid to the guide in South African Rand CASH upon arrival, while Beach & Wildlife Voyager's local payment is payable in US Dollars.
+Some safaris have a local payment.
+World In One Country, Kruger Walking SAfari and the Northern and Southern Explorers have a local payment that needs to be paid to the guide in South African Rand CASH upon arrival.
 For details of this please refer to the relevant tour page.
 This local payment covers on-the-road expenses, such as national park entrance fees, excursions and activities, as well as the use of local guides.
 This provides the guide with sufficient funds on the road and ensures that your money goes directly to the African communities.

 In Southern Africa we will be travelling in either custom-built 10 seater 4x4 Land Cruisers, a Toyota Quantum Mini Bus or a 12 seater 4x4 Isuzu Safari vehicle.
 Throughout East Africa the vehicles used vary from a safari minibus to custom built 4x4 safari vehicles dependent on group sizes and itineraries.
 We do reserve the right to use different vehicles due to unforeseen circumstances or during high season.